Joint estimation of multiple related biological networks: Discussion

 \section{Discussion}

-There are three distinct, though related, structure learning problems which may be addressed in the context of an heterogeneous population of individuals: \begin{enumerate} \item Recovering a shared or ``wild type'' network from the heterogeneous data. \item Recovering networks for specific individuals. \item Pinpointing network variation within the population. \end{enumerate} Each problem may be of independent scientific interest, and the joint approaches investigated here address all three problems simultaneously within a coherent framework.
-We considered simulated data, with and without model misspecification.
-For all three problems we demonstrated that a joint analysis performs at least as well as independent or aggregate analyses.
+We focused on three related structure learning problems arising in the context of a set of nonidentical but exchangeable units or individuals:

-Our analysis, based on exact Bayesian model averaging, was massively faster then the sampling-based schemes of \cite{Penfold,Werhli}.
-Moreover, our estimators are deterministic, so that difficulties pertaining to MCMC convergence were avoided.
-Indeed, attaining convergence on joint models of this kind appears to be challenging \citep{Werhli}.
-The proposed methodology is scalable, with an embarrassingly parallel algorithm provided in Section \ref{computers}.
-Furthermore, we described approximations to a joint analysis which enjoy further reduced computational complexity whilst providing almost equal estimator performance across a wide range of data-generating regimes.
+\begin{longlist}[(3)] \item[(1)] Estimation of a shared network from the heterogeneous data. \item[(2)] Estimation of networks for specific individuals. \item[(3)] Learning features specific to individuals (``differential networks''). \end{longlist} Each problem may be of independent scientific interest; the joint approaches investigated here address all three problems simultaneously within a coherent statistical framework.
+We considered simulated data, with and without model misspecification, as well as proteomic data obtained from cancer cell lines.
+For all three problems we demonstrated that a joint analysis performs at least as well as independent or simpler aggregate analyses.

-Whilst we considered the simplest form of regularization, based on prior modularity, there is potential to integrate richer knowledge into inference.
-One possibility would be hierarchical regularization that allows entire pathways to be either active or inactive.
-However, in this setting it would be important to revisit hyperparameter elicitation; the procedures which we have described are specific to SHD priors.
-In particular we restricted the joint model to have equal inverse temperatures $\lambda^1 = \dots = \lambda^J := \lambda$.
-Relaxing this assumption may improve robustness to batch effects which target single individuals, since then weak informativeness ($\lambda^j \approx 0$) may be learned from data.
+We considered modular priors (that factorize over nodes) that facilitated efficient computation.
+However, it may be useful to consider richer priors for joint estimation.
+One possibility that is pertinent to applications in cancer biology would be hierarchical regularization that allows entire pathways to be either active or inactive.
+However, we note that this would require revisiting hyperparameter elicitation since the heuristics we described are specific to SHD priors.
+We restricted the joint model to have equal inverse temperatures $\lambda^1 = \cdots= \lambda^J := \lambda$.
+Relaxing this assumption may improve robustness to batch effects that target single individuals, since then weak informativeness ($\lambda^j \approx0$) may be learned from data.
 It would also be interesting to distinguish between $G\setminus G^j$ (``loss of function'') and $G^j\setminus G$ (``gain of function'') features.
-In this work we did not explore information sharing through parameter values $\bm{\theta}^j$, yet this may yield more powerful estimators of network structure in settings where individuals' parameters $\bm{\theta}^j,\bm{\theta}^k$ are not independent.
+In this work we did not explore information sharing through parameter values $\bolds{\theta}^j$, yet this may yield more powerful estimators of network structure in settings where individuals' parameters $\bolds{\theta }^j,\bolds{\theta}^k$ are not independent.